syncfusion-content/maui-docs/MAUI/TabView/Configure-Tab-Item.md

 * **IsSelected** - Indicates whether the tab item is active or not.

-## Tab Image Position
+## Tab image position

-The .NET MAUI Tab View provides four options that determine how the image of the tab aligns relative to the text.
-The options are left, top, right and bottom.
+The .NET MAUI Tab View provides four options for determining how the image of the tab aligns relative to the text.
+The options are left, top, right, and bottom.
 It can be achieved using the `ImagePosition` property of `SfTabItem` of type TabImagePosition.

 N> Each tab item can be set with different image positions.
 Visual State Manager can be used to apply same value to all tabs.